ItzTahaJxSpin/SkyBot-bot/README.md

 # SkyBot-bot
 discord bot
-This is  a bot created/developed by ItzTahaJxSpin
+This is  a bot created/developed by YumTaha